latest nhpb_banner 1__compressed2

 Central Oklahoma Community Action Agency assistance programs.

-Families and individuals in the counties of Cleveland, Lincoln, Logan, Payne, Pottawatomie and Seminole can turn to the Central Oklahoma Community Action Agency for help.
-The objective of the organization is to assist low-income households in taking on any crisis situation.
-They help address emergency needs, such as rent, utility, or food assistance, while also helping families gain self-sufficiency through case management and partnerships with other Oklahoma based social service agencies.
+Struggling families or individuals in the counties of Cleveland, Lincoln, Logan, Payne, Pottawatomie and Seminole can turn to the Central Oklahoma Community Action Agency for help.
+The non-profit, known as COCAA, will help with paying emergency needs, such as rent, utility, or food assistance, while also helping families gain self-sufficiency through case management.
+Find how to get help from Central Oklahoma Community Action Agency.

+Qualified families can get emergency financial help.
 The client services department of Central Oklahoma Community Action Agency offers help to struggling families.
 The assistance is available to those that need help in paying for rent, clothing, heating bills, food, housing costs and utilities.
 Some examples of the financial aid provided includes a free food pantry, education for home buyers, transitional housing and credit counseling.
 A personalized follow up is done to make sure that every family’s needs are being met and taken care of.

 All the six community centers provide case management, rental and mortgage assistance as well as referrals.
 The Mission of Hope housing programs and home weatherization are also offered.
 There are certain programs exclusive to each county as per below.